 All classes consist of online work and assessments completed by all students and classroom sessions for those that are available to attend.
 Classroom assignments will be completed during these sessions that provide hands-on experience for the student.
 Students with approved excused absences on one or more of these sessions may be given an option to complete make-up assignments for each class missed at the discretion of the instructor.
 The general rule is when the student fails to meet the 80% attendance requirement, the student may be dropped from the course and put on academic probation.
 Students participating as full online students will be required to progress through weekly assignments to receive attendance credits.

-- Interruption for Unsatisfactory Attendance – Any unexcused absences during such probationary period will be considered as cause for interruption of the student’s training program.
-Students must maintain a cumulative attendance rate of 80% measured at the end of each term.
-A student with less than 80% attendance will be placed on probation for the next quarter.
-Failure to raise the cumulative attendance rate to 80% at the end of the probation period will cause for interruption of veteran
+- Interruption for Unsatisfactory Attendance – Students must maintain a cumulative attendance rate of 80% measured at the end of each term.
+A student with less than 80% attendance will be placed on probation for the next semester.
+Failure to raise the cumulative attendance rate to 80% at the end of the probation period will possibly lead to administrative drop.

 - Cutting Classes – Cutting of classes (leaving early) without legitimate reason shall be considered as an unexcused

 - Leave of Absence – Under certain conditions a Leave of Absence (LOA) may be granted, but limited to 180 calendar days in any 12-month period or one-half the published program length, whichever is shorter.
-Such conditions may include military deployment, maternity leave, and death of a family member or similar circumstances.
-You may request a Leave of Absence at any
+Such conditions may include military deployment, medical leave, and employment orders.
+Please review Leave of Absence policy in page 33.

-- Finger Scanner – CIAT uses a finger-scanning time clock to record attendance for self-paced study and to provide proof of attendance for VA students receiving BAH while attending CIAT.
-Students must scan-in upon arrival and scan out upon departure to receive full credit for attendance.
+- Finger Scanner – Students must scan-in upon arrival and scan out upon departure to receive full credit for attendance.
 Students leaving for breaks of more than 15 minutes must scan out when leaving and scan in again when returning from their breaks.
 Students do not need to record bathroom breaks or scheduled breaks while attending lectures and labs.
 Failure to follow these procedures is considered to be “falsifying records” and will subject the student to discipline and possible repayment of BAH to the VA.

 Minimum Standards of Attendance